If it feels like every family conversation somehow circles back to being your fault, you’re not making that up.

 People who end up in this role usually aren’t the “difficult” ones.

-The ones who learned early how to read the room.
+• the ones who learned early how to read the room

-You might be the person who speaks up when something doesn’t feel right — or the one everyone expects to be “understanding,” “patient,” or “the bigger person.”
-And when you do speak up, it somehow turns into you being the issue.
+You might be the person everyone expects to be “understanding,” “patient,” or “the bigger person.”

-You’ve probably heard things like:
+You may have heard things like:

 • “You’re too sensitive.”